Pep Guardiola: 2020–2024: Premier League four-peat, Champions League win and continental treble

-The season saw City's defence greatly improve from the last campaign, with Rúben Dias and John Stones forming a centre-back partnership that conceded just one goal in twelve matches played together.

-On 31 January 2021, Guardiola won his 500th game as manager as City beat Sheffield United 1–0 at home in the Premier League.
-City won all nine games in January and became the team with the most wins (9) in a single month in the top four tiers of English football since the Football League began in 1888.
-On 8 February, Guardiola picked up his first win at Anfield as manager, as City defeated defending champions Liverpool 4–1 and went five points clear at the top of the Premier League table with a game in hand.
-Following a 3–1 victory over Swansea City in the FA Cup on 10 February, Guardiola's side broke the record for the longest winning run in English top-flight football history, with fifteen straight wins for City in all competitions.
-On 25 April, Guardiola won his fourth successive EFL Cup as City beat Tottenham Hotspur 1–0 in the final.
-On 4 May, Guardiola led City to their first Champions League final after defeating Paris Saint-Germain 4–1 on aggregate in the semi-finals.
-On 11 May, Guardiola won his third Premier League title after Manchester United lost to Leicester City at home.
+The 2020–21 season saw City's defence greatly improve compared to the last campaign, conceding just one goal in twelve matches played.
+On 19 November 2020, Guardiola signed a new two-year contract with Manchester City until summer 2023.
+He won his 500th game as manager after City beat Sheffield United 1–0 at home in the Premier League on 31 January 2021; it was the ninth game City had won in January, becoming the team with the most wins in a single month in the top four tiers of English football since the Football League began in 1888.
+Following a 3–1 victory over Swansea City in the FA Cup on 10 February, Guardiola's side broke the record for the longest winning run in English top-flight football history, with fifteen straight victories for City in all competitions.